A Timeless Womenswear Fashion Basic

-That one staple piece that can’t go missing in your wardrobe.
-The one that gets you out of trouble when you have nothing to wear at that last minute event.
-Yeah, you know the one.
+It's that one staple piece that can’t go missing in any woman's wardrobe.
+It's the one that gets you out of trouble when you have nothing to wear to a last minute event.
+You know the one.
 The one you can accessorize for any occasion.

 It's classic, simple, yet elegant, all at once...
-Yes, I’m talking about the little black dress!
+Yes, we're talking about the little black dress!

-Introduced in the late 1920s and first popular in the 1930s, the little black dress, or LBD as some affectionaly call it, is a classic piece of clothing that every woman owns and with which you can never go wrong.
+Introduced in the late 1920s and first popular in the 1930s, the little black dress, or LBD as some affectionately call it, is a classic piece of women's clothing.
 It's a dress that lets you play with how you accessorize it, be it with pearls, diamonds, a pendant, bright colors, you name it!
-You can accessorize it for any occasion and it will always look good!
-From cocktails to a night out in town!
+This closet stable can be accessorized it for any occasion and always look good, from cocktails on girl's night to a date night out in town.

-Before the 1920s, wearing black was reserved only for mourning (if you are like me and half of your closet is black, you will find this to be crazy) and the fashion industry was based on tight corsets and oversized hats.
+Before the 1920s, wearing black was reserved only for mourning.
+At the time, the fashion industry held fast to tight corsets and oversized hats.
 All of this changed when Coco Chanel printed a short simple black dress on the cover of Vogue magazine in 1926.

-The little black dress is one of the most influential and important garments.
-It remained popular during the 1930s Great Depression because of its simplicity; during that time women desired affordable fashion.
+The little black dress quickly became one of the most influential and important garments.
+It remained popular during the 1930s Great Depression because of its simplicity and affordability.

 “Thanks to me, they [non-wealthy] can walk around like millionaires."

-The Little Black Dress on the big screen
+The Little Black Dress Hits the Big Screen

-The little black dress gained more popularity when actress Audrey Hepburn wore it with pearls on the movie set “Breakfast at Tiffanys” (1961).
-And ever since, people have been wearing it as they desire.
-I think it's safe to say that the little black dress never went out of fashion and it never will.
+The little black dress grew in popularity when actress Audrey Hepburn wore it with pearls in “Breakfast at Tiffany's” (1961).
+Ever since, people have been wearing it for all occasions, with a huge variety of accessories.